Personal Trainer Skills and Qualities to Stand Out

 As fitness professionals it’s important to strike the balance between service and client expectations.
 For instance, a client looking for dietary advice may feel disappointed to discover this isn’t within your remit.
 However, rather than leaving it there, by recommending an amazing dietician in your network you deliver on both service and the trainer-client relationship.

 Understandably, your client should be your only customer (and focus) for the duration of their session.
 But take a glance around the gym and you’ll spot PT’s on their mobile or having a quick chat with a gym member or colleague.
-In reality, staying 100% customer focused can be harder than it first seems.
+In reality, staying 100% client focused can be harder than it first seems.

 So how do you deliver a truly top notch service?